CODA-19/csv-to-fhir/README.md

 ## Scheduling with Crontab

 Crontab provides a good option to schedule various tasks.
 To know more about Crontab consider (https://www.geeksforgeeks.org/crontab-in-linux-with-examples/).
 Users can specify the day and time for the execution of a specific script.
 In the present scenario, shell scripts are written for individual tasks and they are then executed sequentially according to the order.
+First, the csvs are created, the files are then encrypted, converted to FHIR-Json, subsequently converted to ndjson, and finally zipped.
 Therefore, there are five tasks and we write five different shell scripts (with .sh extension).
 A typical Crontab command scheduling the five tasks for execution on Saturdays at 7:00 PM would be represented in the following manner:

 00 19 * * SAT /usr/sbin/runuser -l rxyz -c '/usr/local/sbin/generate_csv.sh' && '/usr/local/sbin/generate_encrypted.sh' && '/usr/local/sbin/generate_json.sh’ && '/usr/local/sbin/create_ndjson.sh’ && '/usr/local/sbin/ndjson_to_zip.sh’